ayush09062004/Vidhi.ai_ChatApp/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** license.
+Kindly See [LICENSE].

 ## Acknowledgments